alibaba-damo-academy/self-supervised-anatomical-embedding-v2/resources/training.md

 - If you want to save the embeddings of all the volume from a dataset (i.e. the DeepLesion dataset) and use them later, you can use `test_sam.py` or `dist_test.sh`.
 ```
-# assume you want to save the SAM++ embeddings, first find
+# assume you want to save the UAE-S embeddings, first find
 #.configs/samv2/samv2_NIHLN.py
 #set the correct path contain the test dataset for the data config section.
 #data = dict(